coq/coq/doc/sphinx/language/cic.rst

 Well-formed inductive definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We cannot accept any inductive declaration because some of them lead
+We cannot accept any inductive definition because some of them lead
 to inconsistent systems.
 We restrict ourselves to definitions which
 satisfy a syntactic criterion of positivity.
 Before giving the formal
 rules, we need a few definitions: